The Community-Engaged Research Framework

 - Collaboratively determine adequate compensation structures for all members’ contribution and time in their preferred method and form of value.

 - Understand that engagement and relationship building take time.
-Allow sufficient time to establish relationships and account for the limited time some members have to engage in research.
+Allow sufficient time to establish relationships and account for the limited time some members have for engaging in research.

 PRINCIPLE: CAPACITY BRIDGING & CO-LEARNING